The U.S. Government Engagement in Global Health: A Primer

 Attention to global health by governments, policymakers, media, business leaders, and other institutions has increased markedly in recent decades, with a particular focus on health challenges facing low- and middle-income countries.
 This has led to growing funding, the establishment of new institutions and global goals, and a burgeoning community of stakeholders.

-The first several sections provide an overview of the field of global health and describe current global health issues.
+The first several sections of this primer provide an overview of the field of global health and describe current global health issues.
 Subsequent sections describe U.S. government support for global health, including the programs addressing global health challenges, the organization of the U.S. response, the budgets and financing of U.S. global health programs, and the U.S. government’s relationship with multilateral institutions and international partners.
-Additional resources, information, and analysis are available at the Kaiser Family Foundation’s U.S. Global Health Policy Program’s website: http://kff.org/global-health-policy/.
+More global health policy resources, information, and analysis from KFF are available online.Report